Cart 0 items: $0.00

 The Last Thylacine Single Malt Tasmanian Whisky.

-Shy and nocturnal but an apex predator relying on its keen sight and hearing when hunting, the Thylacine was known mostly to appear in the dusky twilight hours.
-A wary but inquisitive pursuit predator shaped by its native environment – rich soils, pristine air, pure rainfall, the woodlands and the coastal brush of Tasmania.
-The last known Thylacine is believed to have died in 1936 and despite being declared extinct there have been many unconfirmed sightings, even as late as February 2019 - but no conclusive evidence of this elusive creature, the Tasmanian Tiger.
+A shy and nocturnal apex predator relying on its keen sight and hearing when hunting, the Thylacine was known mostly to appear in the dusky twilight hours.
+Wary, inquisitive and shaped by its native environment – rich soils, pristine air, pure rainfall, the woodlands and the coastal brush of Tasmania.
+The last known Thylacine is believed to have died in 1936 and despite being declared extinct there have been many unconfirmed sightings, even as late as February 2019 - but no conclusive evidence of the elusive Tasmanian Tiger.
+The home of TLT is the gateway to Northern Tasmania, a place of mysterious purity, bursting with natural beauty and renowned for premium produce.

 Our whisky starts with two undeniably Tasmanian components – 100% locally grown and malted barley and the purest water from our longest river, the South Esk.
 It's brewed, fermented and twice distilled by hand in small makes in the iconic Hangar 17 at the Launceston Distillery.
 The refined distilling process pays homage to the true style of Scottish Whisky in this hand crafted Tasmanian single malt whisky.